About Me

 As soon as I could afford to financially break off on my own, I did!

-I returned to my roots as a veterinary technician and sought guidance from the veterinary medicine community.
+I returned to my roots as a veterinary technician and sought guidance from the Veterinary Behaviorist community.

-I am 100% committed to utilizing training methods supported by the veterinary behaviorist community!
+I am 100% committed to utilizing training methods supported by the veterinary behaviorists!

-All of my programs have been created by Veterinarians and Certified Applied Animal Behaviorists! click on the names below to learn more about my biggest influences.
+All of my programs and strategies have been created by Veterinarians and Certified Applied Animal Behaviorists! click on the names below to learn more about my influences.

-I adhere to the Humane Hierarchy and the position statements set forth by the International Association of Canine Professionals and American Veterinary Society of Animal Behavior, when creating a training plan for each individual dog.
+I adhere to the Humane Hierarchy and the position statements set forth by The American Veterinary Society of Animal Behavior, when creating a training plan for each individual dog.

 American Veterinary Society for Animal Behavior Position Statement